rarible/protocol-contracts/staking/readme.md

 recommend using the *depute()* method.
 The method aims to translate **stRari** for Lock with the given id.
 A delegated **Lock** with a given id can be redelegated an unlimited number of times.
 There is only one limitation, the delegation can only be owner **Lock**.

+##### Contract events
+Staking contract emits these events:
+- Stake(when create new deposit)
+- ReStake(when change deposit parameters)
+- Delegate(when set new delegate)
+- Withdraw(when withdraw amount of Rari)
+- Migrate(when migrate deposits to new contract)

 ### Description methods
 ##### Only owner contract methods